memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 [C] Finished
 ```

 Our first binding between Lua and C worked!
+However, this is a trivial hello-world type of example.

 Time to try something more complicated.

 ## Passing a custom C struct to Lua

 We have called a simple C function from Lua, but what about passing struct data?
-As our application evolves we’ll most likely add custom types and complicated data structures - the source of the massive amount of wrapper code that exists in many repositories that use Lua from C host program.
+As our application evolves, we’ll most likely add custom types and complicated data structures - the source of the massive amount of wrapper code that exists in many repositories that use Lua from C host program.
+For reference this is `example2`.

 Let’s start with defining our data types in C header `types.h`: